blackberry/bbUI.js/README.md

 The objective of the bbUI toolkit is to provide a BlackBerry&reg; User Experience and Design Language for HTML5 applications using the
 [BlackBerry WebWorks](http://developer.blackberry.com/html5) framework.
-It provides common UI constructs that are found on the BlackBerry operating system so that you can create an application that follows the UI guidelines and looks at home on a BlackBerry with very little effort.
+It provides common UI constructs that are found on the BlackBerry operating system so that you can create an application that follows system UI guidelines and looks at home on a BlackBerry with very little effort.

 All changes can be found in the [Commit History](https://github.com/blackberry/bbUI.js/commits/master) for this repo or in the [Change Log](bbUI.js/blob/master/CHANGELOG.md).